 27. How do you handle a situation where you have to work with a team that is not following the schedule or shift changes?

-Interviewers ask this question to evaluate the candidate’s ability to work with a team that is not following the schedule or shift changes, their leadership skills, and their ability to handle difficult situations.
+This question tests your capacity to work with a team that is not aligned to the working schedule or shift changes while testing a candidate’s leadership skills, and problem-solving aptitude.

 Example: